Local school children visit older people living with Dementia

 Councillor Murphy, Brentwood

 I received a very warm welcome at the Royal Tea Party and immediately sensed a relaxed and friendly atmosphere.
 The staff went out of their way to be caring and to be inclusive to all.

 The day was so successful that the pupil’s teacher has invited the customers to attend the school during a dress rehearsal for an end of term play.

-The benefits of intergeneration experiences are well publicised with last year’s hit Channel 4 show, filmed in The St Monica Trust retirement home in Westbury-on-Trym, following an experiment where a group of pre-schoolers attended a nursery inside the home itself, working and playing alongside the elderly residents.
+The benefits of intergenerational experiences are well publicised with last year’s hit Channel 4 show, filmed in The St Monica Trust retirement home in Westbury-on-Trym, following an experiment where a group of preschoolers attended a nursery inside the home itself, working and playing alongside the elderly residents.

-Bringing generations together is something the team at Hogarth and Lions feels is of great benefit and many of their senior customers have shown new energy and enthusiasm during these events.
+Bringing generations together is something the team at the centre is of great benefit and many of their senior customers have shown new energy and enthusiasm during these events.

-Find out more about our day care centres for older people.
+Find out more about our Day Centres for older people.

 Please note: You must allow all cookies to be able to use the commenting feature on this site.